olafgleba/welcompose/README.markdown

 # Welcompose Content Management System #

 Welcompose is a open source web content management system for small to middle Websites which focused on being flexible in building structure and contents foremost.
-It is written (and requires) in PHP 5, Mysql 5 and uses Smarty as a template engine.
-Full flexibility in building and mixing templates, template types and template groups, a smooth and easy to use interface and supports the user to build W3C compliant websites.
+It is written (and requires) in PHP5, Mysql5 and uses Smarty as a template engine.
+Full flexibility in building and combining templates, template types and template groups, a smooth and easy to use interface supports the user to build W3C compliant websites.

 ****

 ## Suggested users ##

-* Developers who creates CMS driven websites for their clients without being restricted in their coding
+* Developers who creates CMS driven websites for their clients
 * Designers who have a slightly knowledge of HTML/CSS but do not want to struggle with PHP
-* Clients who have no HTML knowledge at all and want just take care of their website contents
+* Clients who have no HTML knowledge at all but want just take care of their website contents

+****

+## What Welcompose is not ##

-Please note: If you are lookin for a *click-to-go* solution with dozens of plugins, predefined content and WYSIWYG text editing, Welcompose might be not for you.
+If you are lookin for a *click-to-go* solution with dozens of plugins, predefined content and WYSIWYG text editing, Welcompose might be not for you.
+The System provides a easy and flexible way to build websites, but does (and don't want to) compare with Systems like Typo3, Drupal a.so.

 ****